anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This may not be possible in constrained environments where, in particular, power must be conserved.
 In these situations, it is anticipated that the transceiver will be powered down most of the time.
 This presents a rendezvous problem: the pledge is unavailable for certain periods of time, and the registrar-agent is similarly presumed to be unavailable for certain periods of time.
+To overcome this situation, the pledges may need to be powered on, either manually or by sending a trigger signal.

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}